Local heights on hyperelliptic curves and quadratic Chabauty: Computations

 In order to compute $Z_*$ on $\rH_1(\Gamma,\Z)$ and $\tr_v(Z)$, we also need a matrix for the action of $Z_*$ on $\rH^1_\dR(X/K)$.
-We now describe a method to compute such a matrix with rational coefficients.
+We now describe a method to compute such a matrix with rational coefficients for hyperelliptic curves.
 This method is entirely new, and solves the problem of how to determine the matrix of an endomorphism on $\rH^1_{\dR}(X/K)$ precisely.
-Previously methods for quadratic Chabauty use the Hecke operator $Z = T_p$ as the endomorphism and employ Eichler--Shimura to determine the action of $T_p$ on de Rham cohomology to arbitrary $p$-adic precision \cite[\S3.5.2]{examplesandalg}.
-These methods are restricted to modular curves, and other proposed methods only compute the action of $Z_*$ to some $p$-adic precision.
-In order to determine the local heights at $\ell \neq p$ as a rational multiple $r \chi(\varpi_K)$ for $r \in \Q$ (as in Section \ref{sec:localheights}), we need to know the action of $Z_*$ exactly.
+Previous methods for quadratic Chabauty use the Hecke operator $Z = T_p$ as the endomorphism and employ Eichler--Shimura to determine the action of $T_p$ on de Rham cohomology to arbitrary $p$-adic precision \cite[\S3.5.2]{examplesandalg}.
+These methods work for any modular curve (not necessarily hyperelliptic), but can not compute the action exactly.
+In order to determine the local heights at $\ell \neq p$ as a rational multiple $r \chi(\varpi_K)$ for $r \in \Q$ (as in Section \ref{sec:localheights}), we do need to know the action of $Z_*$ exactly.
 (Otherwise we can only determine $r$ to some $\ell$-adic precision.)
 To solve this problem, we produce a method to rigorously compute the integer matrix for the action of $Z_*$.

 \begin{proposition} Let $\pi_1$ and $\pi_2$ be the projections from $X \times X \to X$.
 Let $\omega$ be a 1-form on $X$.
 Let $Z \subset X \times X$ be a correspondence.
 Let $\omega_0$ be a fixed non-zero $1$-form.
 Define $g \colonequals (\pi_1^* \omega/ \pi_2^*\omega_0 )$; this is a rational function on $Z$.
 Then